Technical Note 1101

 Note: If you see both Reflection FTP 1.15 and 1.0 Type Libraries, you may have installed two incompatible versions of Attachmate products.
 One will need to be uninstalled before you can use the Reflection FTP API.

-This example uses Reflection FTP 1.15 Type Library and works with Reflection 2011.
+This example uses Reflection FTP 1.15 Type Library and works with Reflection 2014 and 2011.
 A variable is used to create a filter for file extensions.
 The application will transfer all files in a given directory that match the strFilter variable.

 To see the .NET example: